 We investigate the interdependence of the scientific power P of the computer and the computing cost C using the technological age T of the computer as an external variable to be compensated.
-The units of measurement for P, C and T are 1000 op/sec, \$/hour, and month respectively.
+The units of measurement for P, C and T are 1000 op/sec, hour, hour, hour month respectively.
 We will fit a logarithmic regression model to the data.
-We also cross-tabulate the average power of computers in three cost categories for each year 1963, ..., 67 of computer announcement.
+We also cross-tabulate the average power of computers in three cost categories for each year $1963, \ldots, 67$ of computer announcement.
 As data validity checks we require that the variables "month" and "year" should not be outside the intervals 1-12 and 63-67 respectively.

-$$\ln P = a_0 + a_1 \ln C + a_7$$
+$$\ln P = a_0 + a_1 \ln C + a_2 T$$